brainuser5705/personal-website/_projects/auto-emailer.md

 #### **Quick Summary On How It Works**

 Authorization to use my <code>@rit.edu</code> domain email is done with the Gmail API.
 The email is a MIMEMultipart object from the <code>email.mime</code> module and is structured with HTML templates.
-The program inputs the user for the email details and formats the values into the templates as strings.
+The program inputs the user for the email details and formats the values into the templates with Python's built-in string formatting functions.
 Properties of the email, such as the subject and receiver emails, are set through "dictionary keys" of the MIME object.
-The emailing list is stored in a CSV file, along with the names of the students, and added the the <code>'bcc'</code> property.
+The emailing list is stored in a CSV file, along with the names of the students, and added to the <code>'bcc'</code> property.
 The email is then sent with the API.

 <br>